8.5 Export Formats and Delivery

 LAS to E57 Conversion

-The LAS to E57 tool (Section 6.8) merges LAS point cloud data with panoramic photos captured along the acquisition path, producing an E57 file compatible with BubbleView in BIM platforms.
+The LAS to E57 tool merges LAS point cloud data with panoramic photos captured along the acquisition path, producing an E57 file compatible with BubbleView in BIM platforms.
 This is a different operation from the direct E57 export in File > Export, which produces an unstructured E57 without panoramic data.

 Three prerequisites must be met before the LAS to E57 tool will produce usable output.
 If any prerequisite is missing, the conversion will fail or produce an incomplete file.

 1. Colored point cloud with completed coloring.
 The coloring step in project processing must have finished successfully.
+LixelStudio substantially improved coloring quality, especially in low-light environments, so re-running coloring on an older project under the current LixelStudio release may produce noticeably better E57 results.

 2. Panoramic photos output.
 The "Output Panorama" option must have been enabled during project processing configuration.
 This cannot be added after processing completes.